bigbio/ibaqpy/README.md

 - SampleID: Sample ID `(e.g. PXD003947-Sample-3)`
 - StudyID: Study ID `(e.g. PXD003947)`.
 In most of the cases the study ID is the same as the ProteomeXchange ID.

-##### 1. Removing Contaminants and Decoys
+#### 1. Removing Contaminants and Decoys

-The first step is to remove contaminants and decoys from the input file.
-The script `peptide_normalization.py` provides a parameter `--contaminants` for the user to provide a file with a list of protein accessions which represent each contaminant in the file.
-An example file can be seen in `data/contaminants.txt`.
-In addition to all the proteins accessions, the tool remove all the proteins with the following prefixes: `CONTAMINANT` and `DECOY`.
+The first step is to remove contaminants and decoys.
+The script `peptide_normalization.py` provides a parameter `--remove_decoy_contaminants` as a flag to remove all the proteins with the following prefixes: `CONTAMINANT` and `DECOY`.
+And the user can provide a file with a list of protein accessions which represent each contaminant or high abundant protein in the file.
+An example file can be seen in `data/contaminants_ids.txt`.

-##### 2. Peptidoform Normalization
+#### 2. Peptidoform Normalization

 A peptidoform is a combination of a `PeptideSequence(Modifications) + Charge + BioReplicate + Fraction`.
 In the current version of the file, each row correspond to one peptidoform.

 The current version of the tool uses the parackage [qnorm](https://pypi.org/project/qnorm/) to normalize the intensities for each peptidofrom. **qnorm** implements a quantile normalization method.

-##### 3. Peptidoform to Peptide Summarization
+#### 3. Peptidoform to Peptide Summarization

 For each peptidoform a peptide sequence (canonical) with not modification is generated.
 The intensity of all peptides group by biological replicate are `sum`.